-The PTC is an integral part of the publishing community and focused on its mission to provide access to quality training.
-In doing so we work with a network of other organisations who provide training for areas in which the PTC is not active.
-We also partner with organisations that don’t necessarily provide training themselves but act as gateways and signposts to resources useful to those seeking training and development.
+The PTC works with a network of organisations who provide training for areas in which the PTC is not active.
+We also partner with organisations that don’t provide training themselves, but act as gateways and signposts to resources useful to those seeking training and development.

 ALPSP provides a full and varied series of events and training including seminars, webinars, training courses and the ALPSP Conference.
 They help members keep up-to-date on the skills and knowledge required to be successful in the scholarly publishing sector.